Dési Bouterse: December murders

 On 10 December 1982 Bouterse stated on STVS television channel that 15 arrested "suspects who were plotting to overthrow the government later in December were shot dead while trying to flee Fort Zeelandia".
 Years later Bouterse said that he was not present at the killings.
 In 2000 he stated that the decision for these killings was made by the commander of the battalion, Paul Bhagwandas, who died in 1996.
 Bouterse accepted political responsibility as leader, but still denied any direct involvement.

 The trials for the December murders did not take place in Suriname until 30 November 2007.
 Among the 25 indicted suspects, Bouterse is the chief figure.
 Since the trial began, Bouterse never went to court.
+In a speech, Bouterse said “I want to apologize to all the relatives of the victims.
+But to think you can lock me up?
+Never, niemals, jamais, nunca.”
 In an interview with Al Jazeera in 2009, Bouterse said that the trial was being used by his political opponents to prevent him from running for office again and for their own political gain.
 In April 2012, two months before the verdict in the trial was expected, Bouterse's party member Andre Misiekaba said, during a debate in the Surinamese parliament, that: "The December Murders trial is a political trial which has the purpose to eliminate Bouterse from the political arena and therefore the Amnesty Act is needed."